zaurelzo/Cerbere/README.md

   ```
   * The first parameter is term ponderation : TF or TF*IDF
   * The second paramter is the similarity method used  : 1: inner product, 2:Coef. de Dice, 3:Cosinus measure, 4: Jaccard measure
-  * The fird paramater enable to run the query for just the parametered method (perQuery) or run the query for all methods(total)
+  * The third paramater allowed you to run the query for just the parametered method (perQuery) or to run it for all methods(total)

 ## Run the semantic search engine
-  The syntaxic search engine is implemented in the file searchSemantic.py
+  The semantic search engine is implemented in the file searchSemantic.py
-  Youn need to install the fuseki server if you want to use this method.
+  Youn must install the fuseki server (https://jena.apache.org/documentation/serving_data/) if you want to use this method.
 You will also need to rename the ontology used.
-It's can be done
-  by renamed it in the file sparqlRequest.py
+It can be done by renamed it in the file sparqlRequest.py
   To run it :
   ```bash
     python searchSemantic.py <TF|TF_IDF> <1|2|3|4> <perQuery|total>